Snackels/WRO_Future-Engineer_Sunflower/README.md

 - **7.4 voltage Lipo-Battery** : 7.4 voltage 2 cell Lipo-Battery.
 <image src="https://github.com/Snackels/WRO_Future-Engineer/assets/92850241/3e07fe06-67d6-42c9-b6bc-7b74ce8ed4a2.png" width = "400">

 The power source for our robot.
+This battery is the Lithium Polymer type, normally we use at 8.3 and recharge at 7.2 to save the battery life and for safety
 <br><br>

 - **Controller** : Arduino UNO